telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 * Exporting full HTML page (currently, only the content inside the body tag can be exported).;
 * Nested tables;
 * CSS selectors (Inline Styles only)
+* Form elements like input, button and textarea
 * Background color set through inline elements (SPAN, FONT, etc) is not supported.
 The PDF library could export background color for block elements such as:

 ````HTML